chaeyun-sim/angela-blog/README.md

 # angela-blog
-Blog built with Flask

-Blog Capstone Project Repository from 100 days of Python day 70.
+Repository about Blog Capstone Project with Flask related to 100 days of Python day 70.